codeforamerica/pittsburgh-purchasing-suite/README.md

 # pip install -r requirements.txt
 ```

-NOTE: The app's configuration lives in [`settings.py`](https://github.com/codeforamerica/pittsburgh-purchasing-suite/blob/master/purchasing/settings.py).
-When different configurations are referenced in the next sections, they are contained in that file.
+**NOTE**: The app's configuration lives in [`settings.py`](https://github.com/codeforamerica/pittsburgh-purchasing-suite/blob/master/purchasing/settings.py).
+When different configurations (such as `DevConfig`) are referenced in the next sections, they are contained in that file.

 **email**: